MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/understand-omnichannel-customer-service-hub.md

 1. Identify the cases that you want to distribute automatically to the Omnichannel for Customer Service agents.

 2. Define routing rules to send the cases to Omnichannel for Customer Service automatic distribution enabled queues.
-To learn more, see [Create routing rules](entity-channel.md#step-4-create-routing-rules)
+To learn more, see [Create routing rules](entity-channel.md#step-4-create-routing-rules).

 3. Add Omnichannel for Customer Service agents to the automatic distribution enabled queues.
 To learn more, see [Assign roles and enable users](add-users-assign-roles.md).

 If you've set up case routing in Customer Service Hub, then identify the queues for which you want to enable automatic distribution of cases based on the existing routing rules and turn on the **Enable automatic distribution** option, and then add assign the agents Omnichannel for Customer Service privileges.
 To learn more, see [Assign roles and enable users](add-users-assign-roles.md).

-### Enable queues for automatic work distribution

-< Need a env to update this information >

 ## Routing for Omnichannel for Customer Service conversations